► 1 Series returns for a fourth generation

 How does it drive?

 Even with the previous generation’s switch from rear- to front-wheel-drive, the 1 Series still impressed with how it drove.
-This new model is no different, and even this entry-level 120 model delivers, with poise that rivals from Audi and Mercedes just can’t match.
-The steering has more feel than is customary in this class, and revisions to the chassis make it keen to turn in, with lots of grip even with the poor weather conditions on our test drive.
+This new model is no different, and even this entry-level 120 model delivers, with poise that rivals from Audi and Mercedes-Benz just can’t match.
+The steering has more feel than is customary in this class, and revisions to the chassis make it keen to turn in, with lots of grip.

-The 120 has more than enough pace in most scenarios, with plenty of poke for overtaking and getting up to speed on motorways.
-It’s a particularly smooth and refined, too, lacking the coarse nature you get from a similarly-powerful A-Class or Audi A3.
+In terms of performance, it has more than enough pace for most scenarios, with plenty of poke for overtaking and getting up to speed on motorways.
+It needs winding up to get the best out of it, but as it’s particularly smooth and refined, that’s no hardship.
+It also lacks the coarse nature you get from a similarly-powerful A-Class or Audi A3, which is no bad thing.

-Our test comes with the adaptive M suspension (standard on the M Sport and M135), which though great when you’re driving with sportiness in mind, never truly settles down even in everyday driving modes and constantly has a firm edge to it.
-Opting for the entry-level Sport trim and sticking with the smallest alloys will likely prove the way to go for maximum comfort, but I can’t vouch for this until trying it in the UK.
+Choosing adaptive M suspension (standard on the M Sport and M135) is always a good move.
+Opting for the entry-level Sport trim and sticking with the smallest alloys will prove the way to go for maximum comfort, but we’ve yet to try one in this spec.

 What’s the interior like?

 The biggest change for this new 1 Series is unquestionably its interior, which takes a big technology step up compared to its predecessor.
 The key addition is the implementation of the Curved Display infotainment system, which seriously modernises the 1’s cabin.
-While no rotary iDrive controller is a bit of a shame, BMW’s infotainment is one of the best around, and especially in this class of car.
+While the loss of a rotary iDrive controller is a genuine disappointment, and a consequent over-reliance on the touchscreen for basic heating and lighting functions, BMW’s infotainment is one of the best around.
 The screen is clear, responsive and with easy shortcut functions to avoid meandering through sub-menus.

 Considering this is BMW’s entry-level model, the quality certainly never feels that way.
 Soft-touch materials are used throughout, with fancy backlit multi-coloured lighting in the dashboard trim that elevates the 1 Series’ cabin further.
 This changes colour depending on the drive mode, but also for warnings, such as the exit monitor that stops you opening the door into a cyclist, for example.

 Where the 1 Series falls short is interior space.
 It’s never been an especially roomy car but if you opt for a model with the mild-hybrid system (which it will be if you don’t want the sporty M135), you lose most of the boot underfloor area and it reduces from 380 litres to 300, which is less than many superminis.
-Rear-seat space is also not all that generous, with a particularly narrow entrance that can make getting in and out awkward.
+Rear-seat space is also not all that generous, with a particularly narrow entrance that can make getting in and out awkward – our six-foot tester looks very nonplussed about spending time here.
 There are far roomier hatchbacks if that’s a top priority.

 Before you buy (trims and rivals)

-With BMW cutting back the number of versions available, the 1 Series’ £31,065 starting price suddenly looks quite expensive, While the cheapest new Audi A3 and Mercedes A-Class start from less money, if you find a like-for-like version to the 120, the BMW actually stacks up better in terms of value.
+With BMW cutting back the number of versions available, the 1 Series’ £31,065 starting price suddenly looks quite expensive.
+While the cheapest new Audi A3 and Mercedes-Benz A-Class start from less money, if you find a like-for-like version to the 120, the BMW actually stacks up better in terms of value.

 BMW has scrapped the entry-level SE trim, with a choice of Sport and M Sport grades.
 Standard equipment is reasonably generous, including the Curved Display as standard, heated front seats and a reversing camera.